twistedpearaudio/Hermes-BBB/README.md

 The schematic and layout files can be opened with DipTrace 3.2.x

-Is shared under the CERN Open Hardware Licence v1.2
+Hermes-BBB is shared under the CERN Open Hardware Licence v1.2

+Copyright Russ White - 2017
 ---
 CERN Open Hardware Licence v1.2